gopi-suvanam/scribbler/README.md

 1. Clone this repository on any machine and double-click index.html.
 That's it.
 No Ngnix, no npm, no node, no pip install, no apt-get install.
 2. If you want to host the the app online, you can put the folder in web directory of the server and use the link to index.html.
 3. You can also try the git hosted version (without downloading anything) here: https://gopi-suvanam.github.io/jsnb/
+4. A notebook downloaded as json (has default extension of .jsnb) can be loaded back into the app.
+5. A .jsnb file can also be directly loaded into the app by suffixing the url after # something like: https://gopi-suvanam.github.io/jsnb/#link_to_.jsnb_file.
+The url of the file should be accessible by the browser through GET method.

 ## Sample notebooks
 1. For hello-world notebook check out: https://gopi-suvanam.github.io/jsnb#https://gopi-suvanam.github.io/jsnb/examples/Hello%20world.jsnb
+2. For an example of using Plotly graphs check out: https://gopi-suvanam.github.io/jsnb/#https://gopi-suvanam.github.io/jsnb/examples/Plotly%20Example.jsnb
-2. You can download more examples from the folder examples/
+3. You can download more examples from the folder examples/

 ## Keyboard Shortcuts
 - Ctrl-Enter/Cmd-Enter: Run the current cell and go to next cell